awsdocs/aws-batch-user-guide/doc_source/batch-supported-iam-actions-resources.md

 arn:aws:batch:*region*:*account*:job\-definition/*definition\-name*:*revision*
 **Condition keys**
 `aws:ResourceTag/${TagKey}` \(String\)
-Filters actions based on the tags associated with the resource\.
+Filters actions based on the tags that are associated with the resource\.
 **Condition keys**
 `batch:AWSLogsCreateGroup` \(Boolean\)
-When this parameter is true, the `awslogs-group` will be created for the logs\.
+When this parameter is true, the `awslogs-group` is created for the logs\.
 `batch:AWSLogsGroup` \(String\)
 The `awslogs` group where the logs are located\.
 `batch:AWSLogsRegion` \(String\)